 But, for a client who has a high percentage of bad links, this is super helpful.
 Here’s an example of results from a current client:

 This site has a highly unnatural link profile and it’s likely to be already penalized by Google.
 This happens to be an all too true statement.

 Next, Cognitive added a layer of usability by extending with the Unnatural Links Navigator.

 This tool basically creates a viewer to quickly toggle through all your links, and quickly (with some defined hotkeys) tap a site as “disavow domain” or “disavow link”.
-You get to look at each site quickly and make a judgement call on whether you want to agree with Cognitive’s default classification, or disagree.
+You get to look at each site quickly and make a judgment call on whether you want to agree with the Cognitive’s default classification or disagree.
 9 times out of 10 I agree with what Cognitive thinks.
-Once in a while I would see a URL labeled “OK” where it really wasn’t.
+Once in a while, I would see a URL labeled “OK” where it really wasn’t.
 I would simply mark it to disavow.

 Once complete, you’ll have the option to export a disavow spreadsheet and a ready-made disavow .txt file for Google.

 Here’s are the full steps to make the most out of Cognitive SEO.